-How about watching the sunset from the roof of the Opera, or walking through a park with hidden sculptures?
-All of this and much more can be found in Europe’s most fast-growing city, Oslo!
+How about watching the sunset from the roof of the Opera or walking through a park with hidden sculptures?
+All of this and much more can be found in Europe’s fast-growing city, Oslo!
 We want to share our best tips on what to do, what to see and where to stay during your visit to Oslo this spring.

 The Best Spring Activities

 Into art, history, or just enjoy being out in nature?
 Then the beautiful Ekebergparken is the perfect place to visit.
-Here, you’ll find hidden artworks amongst the tall trees while you make your way through the colourful park.
+Here, you’ll find hidden artwork amongst the tall trees while you make your way through the colourful park.
 Ekeberg was also the place where Edvard Munch painted his famous painting “The Scream”.

 Whether the sun is shining or the rain is pouring down, spending your day at museums is always a good idea.
 At Bygdøy peninsula in Oslo, you’ll find some of Oslo’s most popular museums.
 Some good ones are the Kon-Tiki Museum, The Viking Ship Museum and Norsk Folkemuseum.